JFMatos/CARLA-Double-Sensor-Recording/Readme.md

 ```

 **Generate traffic on CARLA world**<br>
-By default will generate 30 vehicles and 10 pedestrians, but can be changed specifying the values with the arguments '-n' '-w' respectively
+By default will generate 30 vehicles and 10 pedestrians, but can be changed specifying the values with the arguments '-n' '-w' respectively.
 ```sh
 cd PythonAPI\examples
 python generate_traffic.py